 ‘Yes?’
 It was the Lover of the Century, Raghu.
-‘You have to leave this girl.
+‘You have to leave this Girl.
 It’s been too long.’
 ‘I am so over her.’
 5 WhatsApp Messages, Zara Lone: ‘It’s my birthday.
 I hope you remember.’
 9th February.
 ‘This is insane,’ Saurabh kept chanting.
 ‘Ready?’
-I said, putting on my helmet. ___ The victim is […]Read more "The Zara Lone Case"
+I said, putting on my helmet. ___ Victim is Zara […]Read more "The Zara Lone Case"

 An excellent book.
 I have chosen to extract the following two paragraphs: Page 131: “It was a period when Ricky Ponting’s team believed that every loss was an ‘upset’ and not just a win for their opponents.
 India had dominated this particular match from the beginning.
 Ishant Sharma, Sreesanth and Irfan Pathan had gathered nine […]Read more "Shanthakumaran Sreesanth I"